opensearch-project/documentation-website/_observing-your-data/alerting/comments.md

 ## Assigning permissions

 Comment permissions are determined by the backend roles associated with the alert.
 These backend roles are inherited from the monitor that generated the alert.
-For more details on how to limit access based on backend roles, see [Limit access by backend role]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/security/#advanced-limit-access-by-backend-role).
+For more information about how to limit access based on backend roles, see [Limit access by backend role]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/security/#advanced-limit-access-by-backend-role).